nsnam/ns-3-dev-git/doc/manual/source/random-variables.rst

 .. sourcecode:: bash

-  $ NS_GLOBAL_VALUE="RngRun=3" ./waf --run program-name
+  $ NS_GLOBAL_VALUE="RngRun=3" ./ns3 --run program-name

 Another way to control this is by passing a command-line argument; since this is an |ns3| GlobalValue instance, it is equivalently done such as follows:

 .. sourcecode:: bash

-  $ ./waf --command-template="%s --RngRun=3" --run program-name
+  $ ./ns3 --command-template="%s --RngRun=3" --run program-name

-or, if you are running programs directly outside of waf:
+or, if you are running programs directly outside of ns3:

 .. sourcecode:: bash